-- Simple population interactions can be modelled using a system of nonlinear differential equations - Some examples are modelling predator-prey systems, competitive species and infectious diseases (epidemics) - We saw that predator-prey systems have a tendency to oscillate - Simple models might not be totally accurate but they can be very useful - and not just for modelling population interactions - We can understand some nonlinear models of real life situations by finding nullclines and linearisation.
+- Simple population interactions can be modelled using a system of nonlinear differential equations. - Some examples are models of predator-prey systems, competitive species and infectious diseases (epidemics). - Simple models might not be totally accurate but they can be very useful - and not just for modelling population interactions.